xufangzhi/PathReasoner/README.md

 </p>

 ## 🔥 News
+- [2025/05/08] 🔥🔥🔥 We release the code for equivalent path extension module !
+Please check it !
 - [2025/02/16] 🔥🔥🔥 PathReasoner is accepeted by ACL 2024 (Main Conference) !

 ## 🚀 Quick Start

 The model structure is defined in the class of ``PathReasoner`` in the file of ``pathreasoner.py``

-The code of equivalent path extension is coming soon !
+The code of equivalent path extension is ``equaivalent_path_extension.ipynb`` !

 ## Citation